quynhdinh/quynhdinh.github.io/_posts/2020-12-08-git-at-speed.md

 title: "Git at speed"
 ---
 ### Introduction
-Here are some aliases.
-I use them pretty much everyday.
+Here are some aliases that I use pretty much everyday.
 Here, I explain in detailed my aliases use at work.
 You can find all the code [here](https://github.com/quynhdinh/files/blob/main/bash_aliases) and [here](https://github.com/quynhdinh/files/blob/main/gitconfig)

-I normally work on multiple machines and often time code at night after work.
-### g
+### what's up G
-Aliasing `g` as `git`.
+First off, aliasing `g` as `git`.
 This is default on linux machine.
 ### current branch name
 I use this a lot in the other aliases

 `g at` means `git rev-parse --abbrev-ref HEAD`
 ### always pull rebase auto-stash
 `g pr` means `git pull --autostash --rebase`
-### git rebase interative
+### rebase interative
 `g reb 3` means `git rebase --interative 3`
-### git push and git push --force
+### push and force push
 `g p` means `git push`

-`g pf` means `git push --force`
+`g pf` means `git push --force-with-lease`
 ### set upstream
-Once you checkout a new branch, you have to type that long set upstream thing.
+Once you checkout a new branch, you have to type that long setting upstream thing.
 Automate that!
 ```bash
 function set_upstream {
     CURRENT_BRANCH=$(git rev-parse --abbrev-ref HEAD);